Why do These Match? Explaining the Behavior of Image Similarity Models: Candidate Salience Map Generator Descriptions

 We shall now discuss methods which combine input manipulation with an optimization procedure used to directly learn a saliency map.
 As in Section~\ref{sec:saliency_manipulation}, we compare generating saliency maps for a single query image at a time using a fixed reference image as well as generating a saliency map by manipulating both the query and reference images.

 \textbf{LIME~\cite{lime:kdd16}.} Rather than masking regions without any concern over the continuity of a region, this approach to generating saliency maps operates over a superpixel segmentation of an image.
 Images are manipulated by randomly deleting superpixels in the image.
-After sampling $N$ manipulated inputs, the importance of each superpixel is estimated using Lasso.
+After sampling $N=1000$ manipulated inputs, the importance of each superpixel is estimated using Lasso.
 Finally, important regions are selected using submodular optimization.

 \textbf{Mask~\cite{fong_iccv_2017}.} In this approach a low resolution saliency map is directly learned using stochastic gradient decent and upsampled to the image size.
 Instead of manipulating an image by just deleting regions as in other methods, two additional perturbation operators are defined: adding Gaussian noise and image blurring.
 To help avoid artifacts when learning the mask a total-variation norm is used in addition to an $L1$ regularization to promote sparsity.
 This approach removes the reliance on superpixels and tends to converge in fewer iterations than LIME, although it is considerably slower in practice than other approaches (see Table~\ref{tab:runtime}).
 That said - one advantage it does have over other approaches is the ability to learn the salience map for both the query and reference image jointly (which we take advantage of when we are not using a fixed reference image).
+We learn a $14 \times 14$ perturbation mask for both datasets.
+We train the mask for 500 iterations using Adam~\cite{adam} with a learning rate of 0.1.